Farof/Check/Readme.md

 	rule always throw error

+* has: data

+	value must be an array that includes the specified data

 #### NOT operator

 You can apply a NOT operator by prefixing the rule with a exclamation mark: !